speech therapy for larngectomy

 Living with a laryngectomy requires adjustments to daily routines, especially regarding stoma care, swallowing, and communication.
 With the guidance of medical professionals and speech therapists, individuals can lead fulfilling lives after surgery.

-3. Daily Communication
+• Daily Communication Practice:

 Back to Table of Contents